norman02/LogAnalyzer/README.md

-# **LogFusion**
+# **LogAnalyzer**
 A lightweight Python-based log analyzer for IT support professionals.

 ## **Overview**
-LogFusion is designed to streamline log analysis by parsing system, application, and network logs, categorizing issues, and providing structured JSON reports.
-It's built with flexibility in mind, ensuring compatibility across various log formats.
+LogAnalyzer is designed to streamline log analysis by parsing system, application, and network logs, categorizing issues, and providing structured JSON reports.
+Built for flexibility, it ensures compatibility with various log formats.

 ## **Features**
 ✅ Parses logs using regex and structured rules